London Borough of Croydon: Media

 There are three local newspapers which operate within the borough.
 The Croydon Advertiser began life in 1869, and was in 2005 the third-best selling paid-for weekly newspaper in London.
 The Advertiser is Croydon's major paid-for weekly paper and is on sale every Friday in five geographical editions: Croydon; Sutton & Epsom; Coulsdon & Purley; New Addington; and Caterham.
 The paper converted from a broadsheet to a compact (tabloid) format on 31 March 2006.
 It was bought by Northcliffe Media which is part of the Daily Mail and General Trust group on 6 July 2007.
 The Croydon Post is a free newspaper available across the borough and is operated by the Advertiser group.
 The circulation of the newspaper was in 2008 more than the main title published by the Advertiser Group.

 The Croydon Guardian is another local weekly paper, which is paid for at newsagents but free at Croydon Council libraries and via deliveries.
 It is one of the best-circulated local newspapers in London and once had the highest circulation in Croydon with around one thousand more copies distributed than The Post.

 The borough is served by the London regional versions of BBC and ITV coverage, from either the Crystal Palace or Croydon transmitters.

 Croydon Television is owned by Croydon broadcasting corporation.
 Broadcasting from studios in Croydon, the CBC is fully independent.
 It does not receive any government or local council grants or funding and is supported by donations, sponsorship and by commercial advertising.

 Capital Radio and Gold serve the borough.
 Local BBC radio is provided by BBC London 94.9.
-Other stations include Kiss 100, Absolute Radio and Magic 105.4 FM from Bauer Radio and Capital Xtra, Heart 106.2 and Smooth Radio from Global Radio.
-In 2012, Croydon Radio, an online and FM radio station, and the first official FM radio station for the London Borough of Croydon, began serving the area.
+Other stations include Hits Radio, Greatest Hits Radio and Magic 105.4 FM from Bauer Radio and Capital Xtra, Heart 106.2 and Smooth Radio from Global Radio.
+In 2012, Croydon Radio, an online radio station, and the first official internet radio station for the London Borough of Croydon, began serving the area.
+Following the closure of Croydon Radio, Croydon FM was established in 2018, continuing local radio provision for the borough.
+The station initially broadcast online before being awarded a community FM licence in 2020, later expanding to DAB+ digital radio in 2025, alongside its online service.
 The borough is also home to its own local TV station, Croydon TV.